JJ/hoborg/text/text.md

 be done, just be naked.
-Pretty girls usually started at the circus that way before they learned something and graduated to the revues or jig shows if they were whites, or even real circus acts if they were good at it, and they got assigned from the government.
+Pretty girls usually started at the circus that way before they learned something and graduated to the revues or jig shows if they were whites, or even real circus acts if they were good at it, and got and assignment from the government.

+But no government job was needed to lay stark naked and pout, which she seemed to be good enough at.
+She wasn't too reluctant to undress when the ringmaster told her, and she only lingered at the unbuttoning at the interesting parts.
+She had no bra, as we had been able to make out under her white dress, but she wore panties that had seen so many washes that they were threadbare here and there.
+She eventually took them off also, standing there on her moccasins.
+She quickly fell into a pose.

-But no government job was needed to stand naked and pout, which she seemed to be good enough at.
-Not a great body, even for a paleface.
-Too whitey, cute pair of boobs, those pink nipples could win her a good pouch of pesos, and flat booty, but hey, she was white, what could you expect.
-And she had a bushy crotch that extended almost up to her belly button.
+As I had already noticed with her clothes on, she did not have a great body, even for a paleface.
+Too whitey, cute pair of boobs, those pink nipples could win her a good pouch of pesos, and flat booty.
+But hey, she was white, what could you expect.
+She had a bushy crotch that extended almost up to her belly button.
 Nudist colony girls had it shaved, but there was going to be no time today, the sideshows were about to begin.

-Vince, the ringmaster and me just left her there while we talked among us as if we were examining a horse.
+Vince, the ringmaster and me just left her there while we talked in whispers among us as if we were examining a horse, appraising hers.
 She started to cover herself and we knew it was time to hire or kick her off, because if we let it linger for too long she could change her mind.